tomkren/pikater/docs/guide_admin/lifecycle.md

-The project's GitHub repository can be found [here](https://github.com/krajj7/pikater).
+The project's GitHub repository can be found at https://github.com/krajj7/pikater.

 ### Installation